-The Analytical Mapping identified six priority areas that policy makers and service providers should consider to enhance the delivery of quality breast cancer care services for women.
+The Analytical Mapping identified six priority areas that policy makers and

-- Priority Area 1: Developing a common breast cancer care strategy amongst all health care providers - Priority Area 2: Enhance extensive promotion of breast awareness through targeted promotion of self-breast exam, selective and effective screening programs, and addressing stigma, misconception and myths. - Priority Area 3: Enhancing coordination of care, referral networks and women navigation pathways and experiences. - Priority Area 4: Enhancing knowledge production and sharing about the epidemiology of breast cancer and women's experiences. - Priority Area 5: Strengthening psychological support to women and their families, as well as responding to unmet needs of women with breast cancer and their
+- Priority Area 1: Developing a common breast cancer care strategy amongst all health care providers - Priority Area 2: Enhance extensive promotion of breast cancer awareness through targeted promotion of self-breast exam, selective and effective screening programs, and addressing stigma, misconception and myths. - Priority Area 3: Enhancing coordination of care, referral networks and women navigation pathways and experiences. - Priority Area 4: Enhancing knowledge production and sharing about the epidemiology of breast cancer and women's experiences. - Priority Area 5: Strengthening psychological support to women and their families, as well as responding to unmet needs of women with breast cancer and their